netmindz/AuroraDrop-LXP/README.md

 ## Introduction

 AuroraDrop LXP currently works *only* with HUB75 matrix panels and an INMP441 microphone.
-The goal of this fork is to make a functional display with zero interaction on the end-user's part. *This means no web server, no network audio, no TFT displays, no LED strips, etc.*
+The goal of this fork is to make a functional audio visualization display with zero interaction on the end-user's part. *This means no web server, no network audio, no TFT displays, no LED strips, etc.*

 Major goals of this fork are:

+* Using the INMP441 microphone for audio input (other I2S inputs may work with minor modifications)
 * Automatic gain control
 * Basic BPM detection
 * Code cleanup for future modification
 * Removal of all functions that aren't used with this specific hardware
+* ...and some sort of physical integration with the panel that isn't a jumble of wires.

 I suggest using the original AuroraDrop project for details on wiring and if you have other needs past HUB75+INMP441 integrations.

 ## Hardware Recommendations

-This code has been tested with two 64x64 pixel HUB74 "E" panels in horizontal mode.
-Also works fine with two 64x32 panels.
-More than two 64x64 panels is currently unstable.
+This code has been tested with up to two 64x64 pixel HUB74 "E" panels in horizontal mode.
+Also works fine with up to two 64x32 panels.
+More than two 64x64 panels is currently unstable, but two 64x64 panels sits nicely on a small shelf and looks impressive.

 The recommended ESP32 target for the project is specificially the ESP32-S3-DevKitM-1 board.

 https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/hw-reference/esp32s3/user-guide-devkitm-1.html

+The board was selected because the HUB75 driver has optimizations for the ESP32-S3 which makes it faster, and the DevKitM1 (`not` C1) board has a VERY advantageous pin arrangement that can be used to directly attach to the HUB75 connector (with some pin header bending!)

+The audio input is accomplished with the INMP441 microphone.
+Commonly available circular breakouts have the needed resistor and capacitor on the PCB.

 ## Latest Updates